albertzz112/cs506-final-project/README.md

 Since the midterm, significant progress has been made:
 - The predictive model was trained and integrated into the Flask web application.
 - Several interactive visualizations, such as delay distributions and monthly trends, have been implemented to provide insights into the data.
-- Model performance is evaluated using RMSE and MSE metrics to assess its accuracy and reliability.
+- Model performance evaluated using RMSE and MSE metrics have shown better results.
-- Shifted from random forest to now use boosting
+- Shifted from random forest to now use boosting.

 Further potential improvements include fine-tuning the boosting model and enhancing visualizations to provide more detailed insights into delay trends.

 ## Overall Results and Conclusion
 The final model, leveraging a **boosting algorithm**, demonstrates promising results in predicting flight delays:
-- **Performance Metrics:** (around) RMSE of 37 and MSE of 1369.
+- **Performance Metrics:** (around) RMSE of around 37 and MSE of around 1369.
 - **Feature Importance:** Key factors influencing delays, such as airline and origin, were identified through the model's feature importance analysis.
 - **Usability:** The interactive visualizations and model predictions suggest its applicability for operational decision-making and enhancing travel planning.